opl-/beatsaber-http-status/protocol.md

 ### `songStart` event

-Fired when the `StandardLevel` scene is activated.
+Fired when the `GameCore` scene is activated.

 Contains the full [Status object](#status-object).